maqamylee0/SheCloudSchoolDevOps/README.md

-# SheCloudSchoolDevOps
+# She Code Africa Cloud School Program Final Project
-Using Terraform to provion AKS,ACR and MSSQL database to deploy full stack application on kubernetes
+Using Terraform to provision AKS,ACR and MSSQL database to deploy full stack application on kubernetes

 ## About
 This is a final project for the She cloud Africa Cloud School Program 2023.